population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 immediately around the time of the election, the reduction in visits to retail and recreation locations appeared to have been relatively short-lived.

-The number of confirmed infections and deaths from Covid remained low in Uganda until halfway through 2021.
+The number of confirmed infections and deaths from COVID-19 remained low in Uganda until halfway through 2021.
 For context, even with the spike in cases in 2021, Uganda's cumulative number of cases per 100,000 at the end of 2021 was only 306.9 compared with 16,294.5 in the US.
-Furthermore, as in many other developing countries, the number of Covid deaths was low.
+Furthermore, as in many other developing countries, the number of COVID-19 deaths was low.
 Even with the increase in cases and deaths by the end of 2021, Uganda had only 7.2 deaths per 100,000 persons, while, for comparison, the US had 245.1 deaths per 100,000 persons.

-On top of lockdowns and Covid, the later part of 2021 saw a below-normal rainfall across the country.
+On top of lockdowns and COVID-19, the later part of 2021 saw a below-normal rainfall during the rainy season across the country.
 The three-month 3-month rainfall was 75% of normal when averaged across all measurement stations, and all stations showed a below-normal three-month rainfall in August 2021.[^subnational_rainfall]
-This below-normal rainfall coincided with the rainy season in the north part of Uganda and the second rainy season everywhere else.

 [^subnational_rainfall]: Calculations based on data available at
 \href{https://data.humdata.org/dataset/uga-rainfall-subnational}{https://data.humdata.org/dataset/uga-rainfall-subnational}.